Pencil Cactus Care Guide

 Self Watering Container Instructions

 For the first month, top water only.
-That means you will be watering the soil directly, not refilling the reservoir.
-This ensures that the soil will be moist enough to be able to wick the moisture from the reservoir.
-If the soil gets too dry (parched looking and cracked) it means it won’t be able to draw water from the reservoir, negating the function of the self watering planter.
+That means you will be watering the soil directly, not by filling the reservoir.
+This ensures that the roots reach down far enough to be able to wick the moisture from the reservoir.